Liberal Party (Japan, 2016): Merger with Taro Yamamoto

 The party changed its name to People's Life Party & Taro Yamamoto and Friends in December 2014.
-The name change was apparently imposed by Yamamoto Tarō as a condition for keeping the party from disbanding.
+The name change was apparently imposed by MP Tarō Yamamoto as a condition for keeping the party from disbanding.
+At the time, Yamamoto was an independent MP who had been elected in 2013 with the support of the People's Life Party, as well as the Social Democratic Party and Greens Japan.

 July 2016 House of Councillors election

 In October 2015 the party expressed the need for the opposition to coordinate in order to overthrow the Abe government, which it sees as a threat to peace and democracy.
 It specifically outlined a strategy for the 2016 House of Councillors election, similar to the Italian coalition the Olive Tree, where each party keeps its members and identity, while fighting elections under the same banner.
 During the nomination period for the July 2016 election, the party signed an agreement with the Democratic, Communist and Social Democratic parties to field a jointly-endorsed candidate in each of the 32 districts in which only one seat is contested, uniting in an attempt to take control of the House from the Liberal Democratic Party/Komeito coalition.

 Two of the party's three councillors, Ryo Shuhama and Ryoko Tani, announced their intention to retire when their terms expired in July 2016.
 In April 2016 Shuhama cited the need to care for a seriously ill family member as his reason for not seeking a third term in office.
 Tani was approached by several parties in the lead up to the election, but Ozawa demanded she remain with the party, as her defection would have meant the party fell below the minimum requirement of five Diet members and lost its official party status.
 In June 2016 Tani announced her decision to remain with the party until the election, but not seek a second term.